simon-cutts/mark-api/README.md

 Serverless was chosen to simplify the infrastructure with minimal dev ops; but, just as importantly, to use native cloud services rather than rely non-trivial specialist event sourced application frameworks.

 This application adopts the core principle of event sourcing in that all changes to domain objects are done as a result of an event.
-Consequently, this straw man follows the key idioms of event sourcing: commands, immutable events, event streams, events as the system of record and the ability to replay the event stream to a point in time to get different states of a customer.
+Consequently, this straw man follows the key idioms of event sourcing: commands, immutable events, event streams, events as the system of record and the ability to replay the event stream to a point in time to get different states of a mark.

 The application perhaps deviates from a pure event sourcing pattern in these areas: